abdelghafarhelala/Movie-App/README.md

 - Flutter SDK: Follow the installation instructions from the official Flutter website (https://flutter.dev) to install the Flutter SDK for your operating system.
 - Dart SDK: Flutter requires the Dart programming language.
 The Dart SDK is included with the Flutter SDK, so no separate installation is needed.

-## Building the App
+## Building the Movie App

-To build a Flutter app, follow these steps:
+To build the movie app, follow these steps:

 1. Clone the repository: If you're starting with an existing Flutter project, clone the repository using Git or any other version control system: